Theodore Roosevelt Schuyler

 Trudie married Ray Barreras in 1959, and their daughter Therese (Tish) and son Stephen were born in 1959 and 1961 respectively.
 There followed a move to graduate school in Michigan, where two more children, Lorna, born 1963, and Antonia, 1965, were added to their family.
 During the years from ’61 – ’66, Trudie completed an MS and Ray a PhD in Organic Chemistry.
 They then moved to Tuskegee, AL, where Ray taught full time in the Chemistry Department and Trudie did part time work teaching a science course for elementary school teachers.
 In 1969 the Barreras' adopted their fifth child, Carlos.
 During this time, due to family and job responsibilities, Trudie’s painting was sporadic, although she did a number of portraits and figure studies of students.
 At this time she learned to work in oils, and eventually decided that acrylics were easier and did just as well for what she wanted to portray.

 In 1974 the family moved to Tsaile, AZ where Ray continued to teach full-time, and Trudie taught a course or two.
 She also purchased a horse, and due to the lovely scenery began to do a great deal more watercolor painting.
 In 1978 the entire family with the exception of Tish moved to Atlanta, GA.
 There, Trudie worked for an independent educational firm called Discovery Learning, Inc. until 1984.
 In the fall of that year, she began teaching Chemistry at Avondale High School in DeKalb County, GA, which continued until her retirement in 2003.
 Again, her painting was fairly steady, mostly occurring during the lovely spring and fall months when Georgia is at its most spectacular or on trips back to the Southwest.
 After Lee and Ted moved to Atlanta in 1987, Trudie enjoyed renewing her “studies” with her professional-artist parents.
-Since her retirement, however, she has gone into high gear, and currently works weekly with an art group.
-She has begun doing pastel portraits of pets and babies as an act of love for their “parents”, and has found this a most rewarding endeavor.
+Since her retirement, however, she has gone into high gear, and until 2014 worked weekly with an art group.
+She began doing pastel portraits of pets and babies as an act of love for their “parents”, and has found this a most rewarding endeavor.
+After moving from GA back "home" to NM in 2014, she has mostly done acrylic and watercolor sketches from her own and her daughter Lorna's photographs of the fantastic mountain and canyon scenery she finds most fascinating.

 Devon Kateri Gorman